Religion and spirituality podcast

-A Religion and spirituality podcast also known as a Godcast, iGod, Cyber Sermon, or Pod Preacher is a genre of podcast that covers topics related to religious and spiritual beliefs and is often done as a sermon, prayer, or reading of a religious text.
+A religion and spirituality podcast also known as a Godcast, iGod, Cyber Sermon, or Pod Preacher is a genre of podcast that covers topics related to religious and spiritual beliefs and is often done as a sermon, prayer, or reading of a religious text.
 The genre encompasses all religions and spiritual beliefs, but the most common religion and spirituality podcast topic is Christianity.
 The genre was influenced by televangelism and early examples of religion and spirituality podcasts included radio shows by televangelists that had been released in a podcast format.

 History

 The Vatican began radio broadcasts in 1931 and by 2005 was offering many of those programs as podcasts.
 Pope Benedict XVI hosted his own podcast in 2005.

 In the United States of America, "Godcast" is a registered trademark of Craig Patchett, founder of The Godcast Network.
 Patchett's Godcast Network provides a platform for a number of podcasts including his daughter's show "Rachel's Choice."

 Religion and spirituality podcasts are used as an alternative for attending live sermons or church services and are more easily accessible for people with busy schedules.
 Podcasting makes it easier for a pastor to connect with their congregation than having an individual conversations with each parishioner.
 They are also used for evangelizing and proselytizing to larger audiences through an alternative medium that can be easily accessed from around the world—leading to pastors having listenership from every continent and numerous countries other than their own.
 Tania Ralli of The New York Times compared the beginnings of Christian podcasting to the Christian movement that embraced radio and television—now known as Televangelism.
-Between early July and late August of 2005, religion and spirituality podcasts on Podcast Alley increased from 171 to 474.
+Between early July and late August 2005, religion and spirituality podcasts on Podcast Alley increased from 171 to 474.
 Reverend Mark Batterson, the host of National Community Church Audio Podcast, compared the impact of podcasting on the church to that of the printing press on the distribution of Bibles.
 Religion and spirituality podcasting has the same roots in blogs and radio shows that other genres of podcasts have.
 According to Tania Ralli of The New York Times, Christian podcasts make up the majority of religious and spirituality podcasts available.
 Reverend Roderick Vonhögen commented on the medium saying that "Podcasting for us has been a resurrection of radio," and "It's the connection to a new generation."
 Many religion and spirituality podcasts contain daily devotional readings, sermons, daily prayers, and Christian music.